The Jewish Museum of Rhodes

 In celebration of the 25th year of the Jewish Museum of Rhodes and the Rhodes Jewish Historical Foundation, on September 26, 2022, the RJHF honored the following people who were vital in the preservation efforts of the Rhodesli culture and heritage: Sami Modiano (Distinguished Rhodesli and Advocate), Isaac Habib (Educator), Carmen Cohen (Director) and Bella Angel Restis (Leadership).

-Also, for the Museum’s 25th Anniversary, the Rhodes Jewish Historical Fdn. donated €25,000.00 to the Jewish Community of Rhodes to fund the enhancement, renovation and maintenance efforts of the Jewish Museum of Rhodes and preserve its precious artifacts to benefit future Rhodeslis.
+For the Museum’s 25th Anniversary, the Rhodes Jewish Historical Foundation donated €25,000.00 to the Jewish Community of Rhodes to fund the enhancement and renovation efforts of the Jewish Museum of Rhodes and preserve its precious artifacts to benefit future Rhodeslis.
 We thank all donors and supporters who are part of this mission.

-Stella Levi (Distinguished Rhodesli and Advocate) was honored at the Kehila Kedosha Janina, New York on November 13, 2022.
+Stella Levi (Distinguished Rhodesli & Advocate) was honored at the Kehila Kedosha Janina (KKJ), New York on November 13, 2022.

 Background of the Founder and the Museum